Code-Institute-Submissions/meltaylor78-holiday_planner/README.md

 1. "eval can be harmful." eval is used in the script, to pull the list of counties and I needed to pull the value as the name of the counties.
 I could not find an alternate.
 2. "Functions declared within loops referencing an outer scoped variable may lead to confusing semantics. (map, marker)", this part of the google maps API set-up.

-google did show as an un defined variable, this again was part of the google maps API set-up.
+Google did show as an undefined variable, this again was part of the google maps API set-up.

 The five functions, were listed as unused variables, these are used and called by the index.html file as required.